Revision date: 28 October 2025

 Each of our office locations may be subject to one or more data protection authority; the relevant authority will depend on your location and where the processing takes place.

-If you are making a complaint about our UK operations please complain to the ICO
+If you are making a complaint about our UK operations. please contact the Information Commissioner’s Office (ICO).

 7.3 Revision of our privacy notice